Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Methodology

 \subsection{Contextual Mask Generation}

 Intuitively, the source and the target domain share similar context dependency between domains.
 With this in mind, we identify two kinds of semantic contexts as explicit prior domain knowledge for guiding the domain adaptation procedure.
-The former is prior spatial contexts of the source domain, and the latter is contextual relationships of the categories in the target domain.
+The former is prior spatial contexts of the source domain, shown in Fig.~\ref{fig:framework}, and the latter is contextual relationships of the categories in the target domain, shown in Fig.~\ref{fig:context_prior}.

-The scenes often have their intrinsic spatial structures, \emph{e.g.,} sky tends to appear on the top of the image while roads are more likely to appear on the bottom.
-It is intuitive to explore the spatial relationships of the source domain.
+Regarding that the scenes often have their intrinsic spatial structures, \emph{e.g.,} the sky tends to appear on the top of the image while roads are more likely to appear on the bottom, it is intuitive to explore the spatial relationships of the source domain.
 Thus, we generate a spatial prior tensor $Q$ with the shape of $C*H*W$ by counting the class frequencies in the source domain.
-Each spatial location of $Q$ is a class distribution. and we treat it as prior knowledge to regularize the target prediction: $\hat{f}_{\theta^{\prime}} \leftarrow Q \odot f_{\theta^{\prime}}(X_T)$, where $f_{\theta^{\prime}}(T)$ is the target prediction of the teacher model.
+Each spatial location of $Q$ is a class distribution, and we treat it as prior knowledge to regularize the target prediction: $\hat{F}_{\theta^{\prime}} \leftarrow Q \odot F_{\theta^{\prime}}(X_T)$, where $f_{\theta^{\prime}}(T)$ is the target prediction of the teacher model.

+As shown in Fig.~\ref{fig:context_prior}, the object categories of an outdoor scene can be organized by a semantic hierarchy.
+Cityscapes~\cite{cordts2016cityscapes} dataset gives both the coarse annotation and fine annotation, where multiple fine categories may belong to one coarse category.
+Strictly following the common UDA protocols that the target training set is unlabeled and only the validation set of the target domain has labels, we use the hierarchical contextual relationship, \emph{i.e.,} the name file of the categories, in the target domain to define the meta class groups of CAMix, as shown in Table \ref{table:meta_class}, for enhancing the adaptability towards the target domain.

-To exploit the contextual relationship, \emph{e.g.,} the traffic sign should be beside the pole, our core idea is to find the semantic-related categories of the current class presented in the image.
-In other words, these classes that have contextual relationships to each other can be treated as a meta-class, and then we copy them together from the target images and paste them onto the the source images, which prevents certain semantic categories hanging on an inappropriate context.
+To better exploit such contextual relationship for adaptation, \emph{e.g.,} the traffic sign should be beside the pole, our core idea is to find the semantic-related categories of the current class presented in the image during the domain mixup.
+In other words, these classes that have contextual relationships to each other can be treated as a meta-class, and then we copy them together from the target images and paste them onto the source images.
+Our strategy prevents certain semantic categories hanging on an inappropriate context.